puppetlabs/bolt/docs/_lab/09-writing-advanced-plans/index.md

 In the previous exercise you ran tasks and commands within the context of a plan.
 Now you will create a task that captures the return values and uses those values in subsequent steps.
 The ability to use the output of a task as the input to another task allows for creating much more complex and powerful plans.
 Real-world uses for this might include:

-* A plan that uses a task to check how long since a machine was last rebooted, and then runs another task to reboot the machine on nodes that have been up for more than a week.
+* A plan that uses a task to check how long since a machine was last rebooted, and then runs another task to reboot the machine on targets that have been up for more than a week.
 * A plan that uses a task to identify the operating system of a machine and then run a different task on each different operating system.

 Create a task that prints a JSON structure with an `answer` key with a value of true or false.
 Save the task as `Boltdir/site-modules/exercise9/tasks/yesorno.py`.